Hema268/Javascript/README.md

 3.Guess the Number
   In this Project i have implemented my Knowledge in the DOM manipulations and some what in fuunction and event Handling, and also designed my UI with help of css to make my page Presentable.

+4.Weather App using Weather-api:
+    In this Project i have done weather rendering website were it uses weather api (openWeatherApi.com) and also used Asynchronous  function await.
+For My UI I have used css.

 #JS_Learning
 1. Functions